Books I Read in 2018May 12, 2019 books

 Flowers for Algernon by Daniel Keyes

-A heart wrenching science fiction tale that questions our notions of intelligence, humanity, love and kindness.
+A heart-wrenching science fiction tale that confronts the accepted notions of intelligence, humanity, love and kindness.
 Written as a series of progress reports by the protagonist Charlie Gordon as he experiences the full cycle of effects of an experimental cognitive enhancement operation.
 The journey is captivating and ultimately heartbreaking.
 Would highly recommend.

 Surely You’re Joking, Mr. Feynman! by Richard Feynman